lwasser/lwasser.github.io/themes/clean-hugo/README.md

 ## Get started

 Before you can use this theme, you need to add it to your Hugo site.
-Think of this as telling Hugo "hey, use these templates and styles for my website."
 The easiest way is to add it as a git submodule, which keeps everything organized and makes it easy to update the theme later.